 Moisturizers are recognized as an effective tool for managing sensitive skin.
 Researchers suggest the inclusion of high quality moisturizers formulated with antioxidant and anti-inflammatory compounds.
 Preserving the skin’s moisture not only alleviates troublesome symptoms, it improves the skin’s barrier function.

 Like Riversol’s cleansers, our moisturizers are made specifically for sensitive skin, and Dr. Rivers followed the same principles during their development.
-The result is two different moisturizers for our customers: a lightweight lotion for normal to oily younger skin that is often prone to acne and blemishes and a heavier moisturizing cream for normal to dry skin.
+The result is three different moisturizers for our customers: a lightweight lotion for normal to oily (often younger) skin that can be prone to acne and blemishes, a robust daily moisturizing cream for normal to dry skin, and a rich moisturizing concentrate with hyaluronic acid for very dry skin, and colder temperatures.

 All of the moisturizers are made with 3 powerful antioxidant and anti-inflammatory compounds: Beta-T an extract from the pacific red cedar along with phosphate form vitamins C and E.